Solar Storm Arrival-Prediction System (SPArToS)

 A list of all our arrival predictions can be found at our analyzed events catalog.

-The detection of a partial halo-type CME is reported, with a source region close to the central area of the solar disk (N12W18).
-The orientation of the magnetic structure that possibly originated the CME, together with the position of the associated active region make it highly probable that the frontal region will impact the terrestrial space environment.
+A halo-CME is reported, with its source region located near the center of solar disk (N14E10).
+The orientation of the magnetic structure that likely originated the CME, along with the position of the associated active region, make it highly possible for the center of the CME structure to impact the Earth's space environment.

-Due to the initial velocity of the CME, it is likely that the event will have an associated shock wave.
-Coronagraph observations confirm this assumption as they indicate the presence of a shock wave possibly driven by the CME.
-Therefore, the arrival of the frontal region of a shock wave to the terrestrial space environment is expected prior to the arrival of the CME.
+The initial velocity of the CME suggests that the event may drive a shock wave.
+Therefore, the arrival of the frontal region of a shock wave into the Earth's space environment is expected prior to the arrival of the CME.

 ____________________________________________________________________________